Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: PRISM: A Framework for Multi-Concept Feature Descriptions

 where $T\in\mathbb{N}$ is the dimension of the sentence embedding.
 Features with lower average similarity scores are considered more polysemantic, while high similarity indicates monosemanticity.

-\paragraph{Description Scoring} Following previous work, which uses contrastive methods to differentiate between activating samples and control samples ~\cite{mcgrath--MappingLatentSpace, lindsey-2024-InterpretabilityEvalsDictionary}, we adapt the \textsc{CoSy} evaluation method~\cite{kopf-2024-CoSyEvaluatingTextual} to language models (see Figure~\ref{app:fig:cosy-evaluation} in Appendix~\ref{app:sec:evaluation-details}). \textsc{CoSy} uses two complementary metrics: Area Under the Receiver Operating Characteristic (AUC), which measures a feature’s ability to distinguish between target concept and control data points, and Mean Activation Difference (MAD), which quantifies the difference between the mean activation of the feature on generated concept text samples $\mathbb{A}_0 \in \mathbb{R}^{n}$ and the mean activation on control data points $\mathbb{A}_1\in \mathbb{R}^{m}$ (for details on the datasets and activations, see Appendix \ref{app:sec:evaluation-details}).
+\paragraph{Description Scoring} Following previous work, which uses contrastive methods to differentiate between activating samples and control samples~\cite{mcgrath--MappingLatentSpace, lindsey-2024-InterpretabilityEvalsDictionary}, we adapt the \textsc{CoSy} evaluation method~\cite{kopf-2024-CoSyEvaluatingTextual} to language models (see Figure~\ref{app:fig:cosy-evaluation} in Appendix~\ref{app:sec:evaluation-details}). \textsc{CoSy} evaluates each candidate feature using two complementary metrics.
+The Area Under the Receiver Operating Characteristic (AUROC) measures how well the feature distinguishes between control data points \(\mathbb{X}_0\), consisting of 1{,}000 randomly sampled entries from Cosmopedia~\cite{benallalloubna-2024-Cosmopedia}, and target concept data points \(\mathbb{X}_1\), consisting of 10 concept-specific text samples generated by an LLM for the feature description.
+Given the corresponding activations \(\mathbb{A}_0 \in \mathbb{R}^n\) for \(\mathbb{X}_0\) and \(\mathbb{A}_1 \in \mathbb{R}^m\) for \(\mathbb{X}_1\), the AUROC is computed as

-AUC is a widely used non-parametric evaluation measure for assessing the performance of binary classification.
-Following~\cite{kopf-2024-CoSyEvaluatingTextual}, AUC measures a feature’s ability to distinguish between generated concept and control data points: